Max Schreck

-Friedrich Gustav Maximilian Schreck (6 September 1879 – 20 February 1936), was a German actor, best known for his lead role as the vampire Count Orlok in the film Nosferatu (1922).
+Friedrich Gustav Maximilian Schreck (6 September 1879 – 20 February 1936) was a German actor, best known for his lead role as the vampire Count Orlok in the film Nosferatu (1922).

 Early life

 Max Schreck was born in Berlin-Friedenau, on 6 September 1879.
 Six years later, his father bought a house in the independent rural community of Friedenau, then part of the district of Teltow.
 He was baptized at St. Matthew's Church in Berlin.

 Schreck's father did not approve of his son's ever-growing enthusiasm for theatre.
 His mother provided the boy with money, which he secretly used for acting lessons, although only after the death of his father did he attend drama school.
 After graduating, he travelled briefly across the country with poet and dramatist Demetrius Schrutz.

 Schreck had engagements in Mulhouse, Meseritz, Speyer, Rudolstadt, Erfurt and Weissenfels, and his first extended stay at The Gera Theatre.
 Greater engagements followed, especially in Frankfurt am Main.
 From there, he went to Berlin for Max Reinhardt and the Munich Kammerspiele for Otto Falckenberg.

 Schreck received his training at the Berliner Staatstheater (State Theatre of Berlin), completing it in 1902.
 He made his stage début in Meseritz and Speyer, and then toured Germany for two years, appearing at theatres in Zittau, Erfurt, Bremen, Lucerne, Gera, and Frankfurt am Main.
 Schreck then joined Max Reinhardt's company of performers in Berlin.
 Many members of Reinhardt's troupe went on to make significant contributions to the German film industry.

-Schreck did not join the Nazi Party and “did not engage in party politics” (direct quote from the most reliable modern biographical sources).

-In January 1933 (the very month Hitler became Chancellor), he performed in Die Pfeffermühle (“The Peppermill”), an openly anti-fascist cabaret run by Erika Mann (Thomas Mann’s daughter) and other left-leaning artists in Munich.
-The show was shut down by the new Nazi authorities after only two months.

-His pre-1933 circle included Bertolt Brecht, Max Reinhardt, and other progressive or Jewish theater figures — exactly the people the Nazis drove into exile or worse.

-After 1933 his film roles shrank dramatically (likely because of his politics and/or “difficult” personality), but he kept working on stage in Munich until the night before he died.